zillerlab/CASTom-iGEx/Software/model_clustering/README.md

 ### 3.1) Project on external cohorts
-Project clustering structure into an external cohort not used to derive the clustering.
+Project clustering structure into an external cohort not used to derive the original clustering (model cluster).
 Gene T-scores are pre-processed similar as before and corrected for PCs.
 - *--sampleAnnNew_file*: sample file of the new cohort, including covariates
 - *--inputFile*: predicted T-scores for the new cohort
 - *--sampleAnn_file*: sample file of the cohort already clustered, if NULL "$sampleInfo" from the clustering object is used